cdmx-in/wappler_ac_ag_grid/README.md

 **Enable Actions**
 This will display the "Configure Actions" options for the buttons in the Actions Column.

+Note: Button Tooltip Supports Calling a function, just define a function and add the function name in the Tooltip e.g. getEditTooltip().
+In the function the variable for the row data will be available as the first attribute e.g. getEditTooltip(data), then data holds the values of the row.

 **Pin Actions Column**
 This will keep the Actions Column fixed when scrolling horizontally.